Stee-T/NARMAX/README.md

 **The NARMAX fitting steps:**

-1) **Expansion Type Selection:** As usual in machine learning, one must first chose an appropriate expansion type (FIR, IIR, Monomially-Expanded IIR, RBF, Wavelet, arbitrary non-linearities, etc.).
+1) **Expansion Type Selection:** As usual in machine learning, one must first choose an appropriate expansion type (FIR, IIR, Monomially-Expanded IIR, RBF, Wavelet, arbitrary non-linearities, etc.).
 As expected, the model quality strongly depends on how relevant the chosen expansion is.
 The advantage of this library's rFOrLSR is that any type of expansion and any mix of expansions is supported, as the rFOrLSR is based on vector matching methods.
 This is achieved by creating a fitting "dictionary" $D_C \in \mathbb{R}^{p \times n_C}$ (Pytorch matrix) containing the candidate regressors $\underline{\varphi}_k \in \mathbb{R}^{p}$ stacked column-wise and passing it to the library.

 2) **Model Structure Detection:** The first real challenge is to find the correct regressors from all those present in the user-defined dictionary $D_C$, as most system behaviors can be sufficiently well described with very few terms.